Stop porch pirates from stealing your holiday deliveries

 Another option is to have your package delivered to a local mail/package supply outlet, or a branch of a UPS or FedEx store.
 These locations are fully-staffed and equipped to keep your packages safe until you can come by to pick them up.
 Some allow you to direct your shipments to them, while others may require you to rent an onsite mailbox.

-Finally, here's a couple other quick and easy options that should be available to just about everyone.
+Finally, here's a couple of other quick and easy options that should be available to just about everyone.
 First off, if it's okay with your boss and you have the room, why not have your holiday packages delivered to your office?
 You can stack them up in the corner of your cubicle until it's time to take them home and hide them in the closet.

-Additionally, you might want to check with your credit card company or homeowners/renters insurance provider, as both may cover lost/stolen packages.
+Additionally, you might want to check with your credit card company or homeowners/renters insurance provider, as both may cover lost/stolen packages in case the unthinkable happens.

-How to keep your deliveries safe people solutions
+How to keep your holiday deliveries safe: People solutions

 A tactic that many of my friends have found simple yet effective is to schedule deliveries for the same day each week, when they or a trusted family member or friend will be home to receive them.
 Amazon offers a delivery option it calls Amazon Day that lets you do just this during the checkout process.
 This has the added benefit of helping to reduce your carbon footprint by minimizing delivery trips and packaging!

-Finally, if you can, try to make it so that your deliveries require a signature for delivery.
-Most shipping companies offer this as an option, so be sure to look into this before you ship your holiday packages.
-The one downside to this strategy is that it can delay your packages if no one is around to sign for them.
+Finally, if you can, try to make it so that your deliveries require a signature.
+Most shipping companies offer this as an option, so be sure to look into this before your holiday packages start shipping out.
+Of course, the one downside to this strategy is that it may delay your packages if no one is around to sign for them.

-Now you are equipped with a variety of ways to better protect your holiday packages from prying eyes and hands.
-It's likely that one or more of these options are available to you so that hopefully all of your deliveries will arrive safely and securely as intended.
+Now that you know how to keep your holiday deliveries safe, you'll be able to keep your packages away from prying eyes and hands.
+The good news is that one or more of these options are likely available to you.
+Hopefully, this means that all of your deliveries will arrive safely and securely as intended.

 We may earn a commission for purchases using our links.
 Learn more.